zephyrus21/go-backend/readme.md

 # Backend with Go

-doing randow shits with go and sql with docker
+doing random shits with go and sql with docker

 [Link to refer](https://dev.to/techschoolguru/series/7172)